OSVTAC/project-recommendations/README.md

 # Open Source Voting System Project Recommendations

-This repository contains the recommendations of San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac] (OSVTAC, or TAC) for the City and County of San Francisco's open source voting system project.
+This repository contains the source files for the approved recommendations of San Francisco's [Open Source Voting System Technical Advisory Committee][osvtac] (OSVTAC, or TAC) for the City and County of San Francisco's open source voting system project.

-You can view the latest version of the recommendations [here][recommendations-rendered], and you can see a history of changes [here][recommendations-history].
+You can view the most recent rendered version of the recommendations [here][recommendations-rendered], and you can see a history of all changes [here][recommendations-history].

 To provide comments to the committee, you can open an issue on the